cmendible/cmendible.github.io/content/posts/2024/2024-12-09-aks-enabling-nap-with-terraform.md

 }
 ```

-> Note: We set the `only_critical_addons_enabled` to true, to tain the nodes and avoid scheduling workloads on the system node pool.
+> Note: We set the `only_critical_addons_enabled` to true, to taint the nodes and avoid scheduling workloads on the system node pool.

 Run the following commands to create the AKS cluster and enable NAP: